Greece Moments Greece Moments

 The volcanic rocks of Falakro

-The approach to Falakro is via a bumpy gravel road.
-Our small car has mastered the journey.
-With an off-road vehicle, however, it is more relaxed to drive.
-Sturdy shoes are a good idea for exploring the rock formations.
+The drive to Falakro is via a bumpy gravel road.
+Our small car managed the drive, but it’s more comfortable in an off-road vehicle.
+Sturdy footwear is recommended for exploring the rock formations.

 #4 Hike to Panagia Kakaviotissa

-An entertaining hike leads to one of the most important pilgrimage sites on the island.
-In a natural cave of the Kakavos Mountains lies the small chapel Kakaviotissa.
-The scenery is breathtaking and a visit to the cave church is a real highlight on Limnos.
+An enjoyable hike leads to one of the island’s most significant pilgrimage sites.
+Nestled in a natural cave in the Kakavos Mountains lies the small chapel of Kakaviotissa.
+The scenery is breathtaking, and a visit to the cave church is a true highlight of Limnos.

 kakaviotissa limnos cave church greece

 The sanctuary was founded in 1416 and served as a kind of hermitage and refuge for monks.
-The chapel was built in such a way that it was not visible from the sea and served as protection against attackers.
-Especially nice is a visit in the late afternoon.
-Then the sunlight illuminates the opening of the cave and the chapel is beautifully illuminated.
+The chapel was built so that it could not be seen from the sea and served as protection against attackers.
+A visit in the late afternoon is particularly beautiful.
+Then the sunlight illuminates the opening of the cave and the chapel is beautifully lit.

 höhlenkirche kakaviotissa limnos griechenland